nova0821/iotjs-wiki/Inside-IoT.js.md

 ## Javascript Binding

-Many modern Javascript Engines are supporting embedding API to provide functionality for compiling and executing Javascript program, accessing Javascript object and its value, handling errors, managing lifecyles of objects and so on.
+Many modern Javascript Engines come with embedding API to provide functionality for compiling and executing Javascript program, accessing Javascript object and its value, handling errors, managing lifecyles of objects and so on.

-Javascript Binding layer of IoT.js is for providing interface between upper layer (IoT.js core) and  underlying Javascript engine.
+You can think of Javascript binding layer as an interface between upper layer (IoT.js core) and  underlying Javascript engine.
-Although IoT.js only supports JerryScript for now, there is a chance that we extend supporting Javascript engine (such as [Duktape](http://duktape.org/) or [V8](https://code.google.com/p/v8/)) in the future.
+Although IoT.js only supports JerryScript for now, there will be a chance that we extend supporting Javascript engine (such as [Duktape](http://duktape.org/) or [V8](https://code.google.com/p/v8/)) in the future.
-For this reason, we want to keep the interface of Javascript binding layer independent from a specific Javascript engine.
+For this reason, we want to keep the layer independent from a specific Javascript engine.
-You can see the interface of the layer in [iotjs_binding.h](https://github.com/Samsung/iotjs/blob/master/src/iotjs_binding.h).
+You can see interface of the layer in [iotjs_binding.h](https://github.com/Samsung/iotjs/blob/master/src/iotjs_binding.h).

 ### JObject

 `JObject` class stands for a real Javascript object.
-Upper layer will access Javascript object via this interface.
+Upper layers will access Javascript object via this class.
 This class provides following functionalities:

 * Creating a Javascript object using `Object()` constructor.
 * Creating a Javascript object by a value.